The Ultimate Snowdonia Elopement Guide - updated for 2025

 The cost of giving notice is £35 per person (or slightly more if you’re not a UK citizen).
 You’ll also need to pay for a registrar to conduct your ceremony (£46) and you need to bring 2 witnesses.
 I’d be happy & honoured if you wanted to involve me in your ceremony to tick this off your elopement planning list.
 Check the official Gov.uk website for what documents you need to bring to give notice.
 Just imagine this: if you wanted to plan an epic elopement in Snowdonia but not wait super long – you could theoretically pull off a dreamy elopement in Wales in just 29 days.
 Exciting!

 Quite a bit of semi-boring info to digest but it’ll be totally worth it, I promise.
-Head to my post about elopement costs in 2024 if you want to read more.
+Head to my post about elopement costs in 2025 if you want to read more.

-Your Snowdonia Elopement Budget.
+Planning Your Snowdonia Elopement Budget

 Where to stay for your elopement in Snowdonia.